 - 新幹線 – Shinkansen .
 High-speed express train lines.

 Some rapid trains require reserved seating, where you pay a slightly higher train fee.
 Inside the train, you’ll also find different seating types that you can choose from when purchasing your ticket.
-While waiting at the platform or waiting for the train to move, a conductor will usually check the tickets to ensure they are using the correct car.
+While waiting at the platform or for the train to move, a conductor usually checks the tickets to ensure they use the correct car.

 - 自由席 (jiyuu seki) – Non-Reserved Seating.
 You need not make a prior reservation and are typically either the first three or last three cars of the train.